wundergraph/cosmo/rfc/custom-modules-v1.md

   - `Shutdown`: Called when the module is shutdown.
   - `Module`: Returns the module information and factory function.

-For some hooks, we will also provide `pre/post` hooks that are called after the main hook has been executed.
+For some hooks, we will also provide `pre/post` hooks.
 This allows developers to perform additional logic after the main hook has been executed e.g. to annotate a span with additional attributes or events.

 ```go
 type MyModule struct{}